-Primary Measures 1 minutes y measures
+Primary Measures

-Measures Description Measures against noise Our measures against noise and vibrations include choosing proper placement of buildings and equipment, ad equipment for lowering noise/vibration, and installation of silencers/sound barriers.
+Measures Description Measures against noise and vibrations Our measures against noise and vibrations include choosing proper placement of buildings and equipment, adoption of equipment for lowering noise/vibration, and installation of silencers/sound barriers.
 Measures against industrial waste We take steps to properly treat waste by creating manuals tailored to the operations of individual thermal power stations.
-Measures for landscape preservation
+Measures for landscape preservation We make efforts to ensure that power stations blend in with local scenery, while considering costs.
+See p.
+47